nicocriscuolo/StructuRly/README.md

 -   **Loc\_ID**: another categorical variable identified again by an integer that indicates the origin site of each sample; this variable, if present in the table produced with to StructuRly and then imported into *STRUCTURE* for population analysis, can be used by the Bayesian algorithm as a support to resutls elaboration.

 The following variables present in the dataset to import in this section are mandatory, and must contain numerical values relative to the types of markers used.
-Depending on the ploidy of the organism analyzed, there must be a number of columns for each locus equal to the number of alleles.
-For the same locus, the column header must contain a single name of the locus followed by the symbol "." and the identification number of the allele, starting from 1 (e.g .: "Locus\_1.1," "Locus\_1.2", etc.).
-Furthermore, in this type of file the missing values must be indicated only with the abbreviation **NA**; the cells of the input table (Section 1 of StructuRly) that contain missing values will appear empty, while they are codified as **-9** in the table that can be download and imported into *STRUCTURE*.
+Depending on the ploidy of the organism analyzed, there must be a number of columns for each locus equal to the number of alleles, in particular:

+-   for haploid organisms, each column must a unique name of a locus coded with alpha-numeric characters, but it must absolutely not contain the dot symbol (e. g.: "Locus\_1", "Locus\_2", etc.);

-Below there is an image that represents data stored in a spreadsheet that, once converted to .txt or .csv format, can be properly read by StructuRly:
+-   for diploid and polyploid organisms the column header must contain a single name of the locus followed, this time, by the dot symbol (".") and the identification number of the allele, mandatorily starting from 1 (e.g .: "Locus\_1.1," "Locus\_1.2", etc.).
+Below there is an image that represents data stored in a spreadsheet that, once converted in **.txt** or **.csv** format, can be properly read by StructuRly:

 ![image\_1](https://user-images.githubusercontent.com/35098432/49116039-aa40e600-f29c-11e8-82dd-05958633d416.png)

+###### Missing values

+When you produce the file for this section of StructuRly, the missing values must be indicated only with the abbreviation **NA**; the cells of the reactive table (in the table panel named "Input table") that contain missing values will appear empty, while they are codified as **-9** in the table that can be produced and downloaded by StructuRly and imported into *STRUCTURE* to perform the population analysis.

+N. B.: if your data refear to diploid or polyploid organisms and you encounter a missing value in one or more of your samples in a specific locus, the **NA** value must be present for all the alleles of that locus.

 #### Section 2: Import population analysis

-Here the user can import a dataset obtained directly following the analysis of his genetic data through a software to investigate population structure.
-The characteristics of this file are not very different from the one to be imported in the previous section:
+Here the user can import a dataset obtained directly following the population analysis of his genetic data.
+The characteristics of this input file are not very different from the one to be imported in the previous section:

 -   the three optional variables (**Sample\_ID**, **Pop\_ID** and **Loc\_ID**) can be inserted again, in this precise order, within the import file, with the only difference that in this case the categories of the variables **Pop\_ID** and **Loc\_ID** do not necessarily have to be represented by numbers, but also by characters.

 -   the other mandatory variables to be inserted must be those of the admixture proportion calculated by the software mentioned above, and which will be equal in number to the number of clusters chosen by the user before executing the Bayesian analysis.
 Each of these variables must be identified by a header containing the letter "K" and the number of the relative cluster in sequence (e. g.: "K1", "K2", "K3", etc.), i. e. in the same order of the dataset exported by the software.

-An example of this type of file structure is shown below (for example, in this case the **Loc\_ID** column is not present, in fact the three information variable are not mandatory for the datasets to import in section 1. and 2.):
+An example of this type of file structure is shown below (in this case the **Loc\_ID** column is not present, in fact the three information variable are not mandatory for the datasets to import in section 1. and 2.):

 ![image\_2](https://user-images.githubusercontent.com/35098432/49116054-b88f0200-f29c-11e8-9abf-0c050bdb1e45.png)

--   If your admixture data matrix was obtained as a result of the ADMIXTURE software, there are two ways to proceed to prepare your StructuRly dataset.
-From the analysis of a file in .bed or .ped format you will get a **.Q** format file that you can either import into R and then modify as you like, exporting it in .txt or .csv format and then import it into StructuRly (for example, after adding the columns identifying the name of the samples or the population) or you can import directly into StructuRly the **.Q** format file.
+-   If you have obtained the results of your population analysis with the *ADMIXTURE* software, there are two ways to proceed to prepare the dataset for StructuRly.
+From the analysis of a file in **.bed** or **.ped** format you will get a **.Q** format file that you can either import into **R** and then modify as you like, exporting it in **.txt** or **.csv** format and then import it into StructuRly (for example, after adding the columns identifying the name of the samples or the population) or you can import directly into StructuRly the **.Q** format file.
 This file only contains the variables with the values of the ancestry admixture: if you want to add metadata to this dataset you will have to import the **.fam** file into StructuRly, which generally accompanies .bed and .ped files.
 If you want more details about the information encoded in these types of formats, you can find them [here](https://www.cog-genomics.org/plink2/formats#fam).
 StructuRly will automatically use the first two variables of the **.fam** file, which are generally used to insure the sample identifier and the user-defined population respectively.

-Examples of the .txt, .csv, .Q and .fam files that you can import into StructuRly are present at the following link of the repository: [Sample datasets](https://github.com/nicocriscuolo/StructuRly/tree/master/inst/Sample_dataset) (the .Q and the .fam files are obtained after an [ADMIXTURE](http://software.genetics.ucla.edu/admixture/) analysis with the sample files downloadable directly from the software website).

 #### Section 3: Compare partitions